newamericafoundation/atlas/docs/development.md

 	npm install
 	bower install

 New America sites have been severely hacked before, so the following method of using secret keys and api tokens in development mode are crucial.
-Create a folder called ``secrets`` directly outside the project folder, so that they are siblings:

-	secrets
-		atlas.json
+You will need to recreate the ``.env`` file that stores environment variables for development mode (loaded automatically by the ``dotenv`` project), as this is ignored by gitignore.
+See [the environment docs](/environment.md) for details.

 	atlas
+		.env
 		app
 		config
 		db